EnzoCanonero/GVM-Combinations/tutorials/toy/correlations_tutorial.md

 ## 2. Correlation examples
 We now compare three different correlation matrices for the systematic uncertainty:

-1. **Diagonal**: off-diagonal terms are zero so the systematic acts independently.
+1. **Diagonal**: the off-diagonal terms are zero, so the systematic source acts independently on each measurement.
+   This is equivalent to specifying the `type` as `independent`.
+However, the `independent` and `diagonal` options are no longer equivalent if an error-on-error term different from zero is used — we will demonstrate this point later.

-2. **Fully correlated**: all coefficients are one so the systematic behaves as one shared nuisance parameter.
+2. **Fully correlated**: all coefficients are equal to one.
+   If the NP parameter approach is used instead of the BLUE formulation, this corresponds to modelling the systematic as a single shared nuisance parameter.

-3. **Hybrid**: the off-diagonal coefficient is 0.5 representing a partial correlation.
+3. **Hybrid**: the off-diagonal coefficient is 0.5, representing a partially correlated systematic.

 ### Diagonal
 `diag_corr.yaml`